ranisalt/node-argon2/README.md

 implementation.

 ### Usage
-Currently, only the encrypt and verify methods are implemented for Argon2i.
+Currently, only the encrypt and verify methods are implemented for Argon2i, and a method to generate cryptographically safe random salts.

 To hash a password:
 ```js